-Relations with national, Eu and international institutions and advocacy actions
+Relations with national, European and international institutions and advocacy actions

-Through the International and Regulatory Affairs Department, Intesa Sanpaolo develops and manages the relationships with local, European and international stakeholders, institutions, regulators and supervisors, with the aim to support, on the one hand, the Group, its partners and customers on their sustainable development path and to participate, on the other hand, in the debate on the regulatory proposals, ensuring awareness and updates on regulations evolution and relevant consultation processes as well as the timely implementation of the corrective measures required by the supervisory authorities.
+Intesa Sanpaolo, through the International and Regulatory Affairs Department, develops and oversees relations with stakeholders, institutions, legislative bodies and supervisors at the national, EU and international level, with the aim of supporting, on the one hand, the Group, its partners and customers in their sustainable development path over time and participate, on the other, in the discussion on new regulatory proposals, ensuring knowledge and updating on regulations and significant consultation processes, as well as timely implementation of corrective measures required by the supervisory authorities.

 During 2016, the definition of the measures related to the resumption of economic growth was closely monitored (with particular reference to those aimed at facilitating access to credit), to stimulating investment in research and innovation, to completion of the process of liberalisation of economic activities and to the strengthening of the international projection of the business system.